itzmeanjan/ChalametPIR/README.md

 }
 ```

-The constant parameter `ARITY` (3 or 4) in `Server::setup` controls the type of Binary Fuse Filter used,which affects size of the query vector and the encoded database dimensions, stored in-memory server-side.
-Also, the `mat_elem_bit_len` parameter impacts the correctness and performance of the PIR scheme.
-It depends on the number of entries in the database.
-I advise you to see eq.
-8 in section 5.1 of FrodoPIR paper @ https://ia.cr/2022/981.
-For suggested values of `mat_elem_bit_len` for different database sizes, I advise you to have a look at table 5 in section 5.2 of FrodoPIR paper.
-Interpret $ρ = 2^{mat\_elem\_bit\_len}$.
+The constant parameter `ARITY` (3 or 4) in `Server::setup` controls the type of Binary Fuse Filter used to encode the KV database, which affects size of the query vector and the encoded database dimensions, stored in-memory server-side.
+This implementation should allow you to run PIR queries on a KV database with at max 2^42 (~4 trillion) number of entries.

 I maintain one example [program](./examples/kw_pir.rs) which demonstrates usage of the ChalametPIR API.